gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 droppings.
 "Eww," she said disgustedly, glancing up at the coop that overhung the shadowed passage.
 As if in answer, something made a tiny *plop* beside her.

 She tiptoed toward the rear of the house.
-A dozen woolly goofs baa'ed excitedly at the sight of her, but she ignored them as she studied the old fortress wall.
+A dozen woolly camels bleated excitedly at the sight of her, but she ignored them as she studied the old fortress wall.
 There and there---two rebel soldiers, neither with a bow that she could see, but both wide awake and paying attention.

 She closed her eyes and took a deep breath.
-As far as her mother and the other olders knew, her plan was to crawl under the goofs to get to the base of the wall, then work her way along it to the tunnel where she thought Kulbinder and Private Thokmay were hiding.
+As far as her mother and the other olders knew, her plan was to crawl under the camels to get to the base of the wall, then work her way along it to the tunnel where she thought Kulbinder and Private Thokmay were hiding.
 She hadn't explained the rest of it---she wasn't even sure how she would begin.
 Now she just hoped it would work.

 *Hello?* she mind-spoke.  *Can you hear me?*

 Silence answered.
-She pushed the sound of the goofs' bleating out of her mind and concentrated.  *Hello?*
+She pushed the sound of the camels' bleating out of her mind and concentrated.  *Hello?*

 Nothing, nothing...
 There.
 It wasn't an answer because there were no words, but